bitshares/stakeBTS/README.md

 `SELECT * FROM stakes;`
 `.quit`

-It should display 25 legacy contracts
+It should display 25 legacy contracts + any additional contracts

 They should now be updated with all manual payments marked as paid

 ### NOTE: CAREFULLY REVIEW THIS DATA FOR ACCURACY!!!

 finally we'll run the app from the current block:

+in dev_auth.py delete your credentials for security

 in config.py set these user specified CONSTANTS: